For a list of FREE Colorado tax sites, CLICK HERE.

 - 9200 W 44th Ave, Wheat Ridge, CO 80033

 At Friends of Man, every dollar contributed by donors goes directly to aid individuals and families in need of assistance.
 All operating expenses of the charity are paid by the volunteers through their donations to the Institute for the New Man.
 That's why all charitable contributions to Friends of Man are used 100% -- dollar for dollar -- to help those in need.

 - (303) 798-2342

-Removes the red tape of traditional non-profit organizations and uses the power of the Internet to provide direct and immediate assistance to families and individuals who desperately require a modest helping hand.
+Netwish removes the red tape of traditional non-profit organizations, using the power of the Internet to provide direct and immediate assistance to families / individuals who desperately require a modest helping hand.
 The specific focus of Netwish is how the aid will benefit children, older adults and other vulnerable members of the community.
-Request for wishes are reviewed and applicants who have a request accepted may be contacted directly.
-The donor wishes to remain anonymous and all applicant information and requests will remain strictly private.
+Applicants whose request is accepted will be contacted directly.
+Donors wish to remain anonymous and all applicant information remains private.

 The Hospital Payment Assistance Program Act requires that hospitals make information about hospital financial assistance programs available to all consumers where they will see them - online, in hospitals and in hospital bills; requires that low-income, uninsured Coloradans pay no more than the lowest negotiated health plan pay for that service; and requires hospitals to work with low-income uninsured Coloradans to set up reasonable payment plans before sending them to collections.

 The UHCCF is a 501(c)(3) charitable organization that provides medical grants to help children gain access to health-related services not covered, or not fully covered, by their family’s commercial health insurance plan.
 Families can receive up to $5,000 annually per child ($10,000 lifetime maximum per child), and do not need to have insurance through United Healthcare.